Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Theory

 \subsection{Cognitive Blindness and Null Spaces}

-Each interpretation map has a \textit{null space}—a subspace of beliefs that the recipient agent cannot perceive or evaluate.
-This provides a powerful model of \textit{cognitive blindness}: the idea that some beliefs are structurally invisible to others, not due to ignorance or bias, but because they lie outside the range of interpretive capacity.
+Each interpretation map has a \textit{null space}—a subspace of concepts that the recipient agent cannot perceive or evaluate.
+This provides a powerful model of \textit{cognitive blindness}: the idea that some concepts are structurally invisible to others, not due to ignorance or bias, but because they lie outside the range of interpretive capacity.

 This insight explains why even well-intended communication can fail entirely, and it provides a formal account of ideological opacity and interpretive misfire.
 See Appendix~\ref{apx:NullCog} for the formalization.